How To Price Crochet Items Made Simple

 You can potentially grow a large customer base from around the world.
 After building a reputation online, you’ll be able to increase your prices even higher than your competition.

 There are 3 popular options for pricing your crochet.
-Charging materials time 3, hourly, & lastly a combination of the first two.
+Charging materials x3, charging hourly, and lastly a combination of the first two.
 We will look at all three and find out which is the right choice for you.

 This is my least favorite way to charge a client for a commissioned item.
 This form of pricing doesn’t take into account the amount of labor put into the project.
 Remember how I said crochet is a craft of love?